AxeWP/wp-graphql-gravity-forms/README.md

 WPGraphQL for Gravity Forms extends the WPGraphQL plugin, allowing frontend apps to interact with the Gravity Forms data stored in a headless WordPress backend.
 This plugin couples the great forms functionality of Gravity Forms with the powerful WordPress-specific GraphQL implementation that WPGraphQL provides.

 Our hope for this open source project is that it will enable more teams to leverage GraphQL for building fast, interactive frontend apps that source their data from WordPress and Gravity Forms.

+## System Requirements

+- PHP 7.4+
+- WPGraphQL 0.7.1 (support for the latest version is coming soon)
+- Gravity Forms 2.4+
+- Tested with WordPress 5.4.1

 ## Getting Started